 Oh my goodness, these potato wedges are tasty!
 You won’t even miss French fries if you make these alongside a grilled burger.
 You can just toss sliced potatoes with olive oil but by adding rosemary, cumin and chipotle chile powder … these things are over the top and one of our favorite camping grill recipes.

-When you chop veggies and cook them over a campfire, you either need to use a grill basket or foil packet to avoid dropping them into the fire.
+When you chop fresh veggies and cook them over a campfire, you either need to use a grill basket or foil packet to avoid dropping them into the open fire.
 This recipe combines broccoli, carrots, cherry tomatoes, garlic and butter to make a simple and refreshing side dish for grilled meats or can be the main course as one of our vegetarian camping recipes.

 Don’t hate me when I tell you that this recipe has 17 ingredients!
 You just need to open some cans and measure a few spices!
 This is one of our shelf-stable camping food recipes no refrigeration required.
 With 3 types of beans, canned Mexican style corn and green chilies … this meal provides lots of fiber and protein.
 The flavor comes from a simple homemade dressing that includes readily-available dried spices.
 We like serving this as one of our camping salads along with grilled meat with Mexican spices.